Termination of Approval of Foster Carers and Supported Lodgings Carers

 - The foster carer is in breach of their Foster Care Agreement.

-Where they decline to do so, the Supervising Social Worker must write to the carers confirming that they have declined to attend against advice of the fostering service.
+Where they decline to attend, the Supervising Social Worker must write to the carers confirming that they have declined to attend against advice of the fostering service.
 The carers will then be encouraged to put their comments in writing and this information must be presented to Fostering Panel Office 10 days before the Panel date.
-Late written information will not be accepted.

 The carers must be advised that they can be accompanied in Fostering panel by either an Independent support person or a friend.